magsenche/hanazono/docs/health/sleep.md

 ### Greet the Day with Light
 Embrace the natural light spectrum by **stepping outside within the first hour of waking**.
 This helps regulate your circadian rhythm, promoting daytime alertness and smoother transitions into sleep at night.
 Aim for 10 minutes on bright days, 20 minutes on cloudy days, and 30-60 minutes in overcast conditions.
 If sunlight is scarce, consider an artificial light therapy device.

+??? question "How can sunlight exposure improve sleep?"
+    Morning & afternoon sun exposure regulates your circadian rhythm, promoting daytime alertness and smoother sleep transitions.
+Aim for 10-60 minutes depending on cloud cover.

 ### Evening Wind-Down
 Mimic the natural sunset by dimming bright lights and avoiding blue-emitting screens in the hours leading up to bedtime.
 This promotes the production of melatonin, a sleep hormone that signals your body that it is time to get ready for sleep.